oopsyummy/YummyTheCookApp/README.md

 A cross-platform home cook sharing and ordering social network app.

 # Why?
-* Large recipe app collects data from all kinds of dishes, makes it difficult to accomplish in small home.
+* Large recipe app collects data from all kinds of dishes, makes it easy to accomplish in small home.
 * Ordering apps have not yet reached the specific market of home-made food.

 # Main Features